MichelLalancette/SenseFieldFormatter/README.md

 *Suffix :*
 **[Customer Name] -> [Customer Name.ShipTo]**

 ***Affix:** The text that will be used as an affix.
-Make sure to add a spaceto your affix if you'd like the new string to remain spaced out.*
+Make sure to add a space to your affix if you'd like the new string to remain spaced out.*

 ## License